 If index is present, and if the cached object contains any property that is absent from thisObject, then thisObject SHALL take the value of that property from the cached object.

-NOTE: This allows a SARIF producer to reduce the size of the log file by caching properties shared by several threadFlowLocation objects and specifying only the properties that differ in the current object.
+NOTE 1: This allows a SARIF producer to reduce the size of the log file by caching properties shared by several threadFlowLocation objects and specifying only the properties that differ in the current object.
 This could be useful in the case of a loop, where the same physical location is encountered many times, the only difference being variable values in the state property (§3.43.9).

+NOTE 2: For examples of the use of an index property to locate a cached object, see §3.14.17.

 location property